 Do you need to train people or extend your expertise in workplace training?

-This program is essential for people who wish to develop their skills in the design, delivery and assessment of vocation-based training.
+This course is essential for people who wish to develop their skills in the design, delivery and assessment of vocation-based training.
 It also qualifies you to deliver nationally-accredited vocational training in TAFEs, private and enterprise-based registered training organisations as well as in secondary schools with vocational programs.

 The learning takes place in a blended model of both face-to-face workshops and online learning and is organized into four modules:

 - Design of learning programs

 - Adult Language Literacy and Numeracy needs

 - Delivery of learning